 Thanks to a solid structure in the fields of public healthcare, education and biotechnology, Cuba was able to confront the COVID pandemic efficiently and developed (only case in all of Latin America) nationally produced vaccines that ensured protection for its whole population.
 Undoubtedly, the combined effect of the pandemic, the collapse of tourism and the United States embargo – which intensified under the Trump Administration – determined a critical situation from an economic point of view, with consequences that also reached internal politics.

 The Study Mission project will increase the student’s knowledge and awareness of the role of Cuba at a regional and global level, also delving into the most sensitive issues, such as poverty, economic problems, the recognition of civil and political liberties.

-The stay in Havana will represent a unique opportunity to engage with the Cuban high-ranking officials.
-By the end of the program, participants will master the knowledge of the Caribbean and Central American dynamics while simultaneously get a comprehensive picture of the strategic relationship between the country and the two former antagonists of the Cold War, USA and Russia.
+The stay in Havana will be a unique occasion to meet with senior Cuban officials and representatives of the international community.
+At the end of the program, the participants will master the knowledge of the Caribbean and Central American dynamics and at the same time they will have a broad vision of the relations between the Country and the two old antagonists of the Cold War, the United States and Russia.

-The ambition of the project is to enable participants to broaden their horizons and leave the pre-existing narrative behind.
-Shedding light on the Cuban history will be the ideal starting point to fully understand the contemporary issues and the future perspectives addressed to a population characterised by an evolving attitude.
+The ambition of the project is to allow participants to broaden their horizons and leave preconceived visions behind.
+Shedding light on the Cuban experience will be the ideal starting point to fully understand contemporary issues and future prospects from a point of view other than the European one.

-The structure of the WiP – Study Mission is divided into three parts:
+The structure of the Study Mission is divided into three parts:

 What is included in the participation fee?